-I have since learned the answer at Abundant Life Family Church.
+I have since learned the answer to this.
 It is never our Father’s will that anyone die before fullness of age.
-The Bible teaches us precisely how to avoid all ruin.
-It warns us that we are destroyed by lack of knowledge.
-Its directions educate us on how to avoid destruction, with exacting instructions for receiving abundant life.
+The Bible teaches us precisely how to avoid all ruin; it warns us that we are destroyed by lack of knowledge.
+Its careful directions educate us on how to avoid destruction, with exacting instructions for receiving abundant life, as well.

-I experienced jubilee this day.
-At the time, I thought there is redemption of the loss of my friend: A wealthy wedding followed the holy funeral.
-However this recovery was in mere seed form, as all truth starts.
+I experienced jubilee this day, for at the time, I thought there is redemption of the loss of my friend with this wealthy wedding, which followed the holy funeral.
+Nevertheless this recovery was in mere seed-form then, as all truth starts.

-1 medium/large onion, chopped
+1 med/large onion, chopped

-1 stalk celery, sliced at a diagonal
+1 stalk celery, sliced at a diagonal in small pieces

 scant 1/2 tsp Chinese Five Spice

-scant 1/2 tsp dried crushed red pepper
+scant 1/2 tsp dried crushed red pepper, or to taste

-1 cup grated or shaved Parmesan cheese
+1 c grated or shaved Parmesan cheese

-- Add spinach or kale, tortellini, and beans.
-Bring to a second boil.
-Cook for 10 minutes, or until greens are limp and pasta is soft.
+- Lower heat to medium, uncover, and cook for 10-15 minutes, or until greens are limp and pasta is soft.

-- Add salt, adjust seasonings to taste.
+- Add salt and Better Than Bouillon; adjust seasonings to taste.

 - Serve topped with Parmesan cheese.

-Bone Broth Yields: 2-3 quarts.
-Total prep time: 13-25 hrs/ active prep time: 30 min/ inactive prep time: 30 min/ cooking time: 12-24 hrs.
+Bone Broth Yields: about 3 qt.
+Total prep time: your choice of 13-25 hrs/ active prep time: 15min/ inactive prep time: 30 min/ cooking time: 12-24 hrs, longer cooking extracts more nutrients.
 (Note: may be made ahead and frozen in quart-size containers.)

-2 large yellow onions, quartered
+2 lg yellow onions, quartered

-8 large cloves of garlic
+8 lg cloves of garlic

 - Preheat oven to 350 degrees.